Annie R. Pearce, Ph.D., and Larry Pearce

 The old, degraded asphalt shingle roof was replaced with a high albedo standing-seam metal* roof.
 This, of course, before the solar panels were installed and after the new woodstove flue was in place.
 See above for the particulars on the solar panel electric generating system.

-When the existing air-to-air, low efficiency heat pump failed, a high-efficiency ground source geo-thermal system was installed by professionals.
-The 4-6 feet deep ditches containing 285′ of tubing, and connections provide aid to a conventional electric heating and air-conditioning system in the Main House.
+When the existing original air-to-air, low efficiency heat pump failed, a high-efficiency ground source geo-thermal system was installed by professionals.
+The 6-foot deep ditches contain two 285′ loops of tubing, the second one at a depth of four feet. [link] Connections provide aid to a conventional electric heating and air-conditioning system in the Main House.
 Water, circulating through the earth at 55-degrees, is pumped into the furnace room where it is raised to perhaps 68-degree in the cooler months or asked to carry excess heat off in the summer months, all minimizing the cost of comfort.
 The system is controlled by a programmable thermostat.

 An array of plastic barrels filled with water sit side-by-side under bricks on the south side of the Great room.
 As the low-angled sun skims along the horizon in the winter, the barrels are heated and, in turn, radiate the heat into the residence, with the help of a thermostatically controlled fan.
 In the summer, the sun is too high to affect the barrels.
 Also, Annie has a flower garden shielding the array in those months.